Top Horse Racing Trainers – Best* Trainers to Watch

-Jockeys are either attached to owners, trainers or they are freelance.
+Jockeys are either attached to owners, trainers or are freelance.
 Those who are attached to owners or trainers are more likely to ride the same horses on multiple occasions, and it is quite common that they do so.
-Chemistry between a rider and horse is invaluable.
+The chemistry between a rider and horse is invaluable.

 How many racehorse trainers are there in the UK?